Skip to content

 Thiruvananthapuram is the best of Kerala’s big cities, ahead of Kozhikode and Kochi in that order.
 That’s the finding of a five-city field survey done exclusively for The Times of India.
 Thrissur and Kottayam were the other cities covered by the survey.

-Kochi is a hyped city for the younger generation.
+Kochi is a hyped-up city for the younger generation.
 Trivandrum is a very gracious city with many options to save, spend, enjoy, and relax.
 Kochi is less clean than Trivandrum.
 Trivandrum is a well-planned city, and all roads are interconnected.

 Small Business Ideas in Rishikesh under 4 lakhs